Elliott Ward Cheney Jr.: Career and travel

 Cheney served continuously on the editorial board of the Journal of Approximation Theory from its inception in 1968 until sometime after the start of 2015, and published 14 papers there.

 Professor Cheney supervised 17 PhD students, 35 Masters students, and worked with three post-doctoral students.
 He was Associate Editor for ten mathematical journals as well as referee and reviewer for many other journals.
-Cheney had over a 100 published papers and was the author of two dozen mathematical textbooks, with several having multiple editions.
+Cheney had over 100 published papers and was the author of two dozen mathematical textbooks, with several having multiple editions.
 A reviewer wrote of his 1986 monograph: "Cheney's book scores highly on all ... points".
 Ward Cheney and Will Light wrote two graduate level books.
 Ward Cheney and David Kincaid co-authored two undergraduate textbooks, and a graduate textbook.

 During his career, Ward frequently spent his summers and a sabbatical semester in England at Lancaster University and at Leicester University.
 Also, he held a visiting professorship at Lund University, Sweden.
 Ward was a world-wide traveler and was frequently invited to give lectures on approximation theory at universities wherever he went.